15. What I’ve Learned About Life in Panama

 32. Ask for forgiveness, not permission.
 (I'm no longer a neurotic rule follower!)

-34. Notaries do not make the copy of the paper(s) you need notarized.
+34. Notaries do NOT make copies of the paper(s) you need notarized...that's your job.

 38. Make sure you have a good translator, a great attorney and, if you will be running a business, an excellent accountant.